Tax FAQs: Get the Answers To Common Questions

 What happens to my taxes if I withdraw money early from my retirement account?

-Making an early withdrawal can have consequences.
+Making an early withdrawal from your retirement account can have consequences.
 To avoid paying fees, you can choose to rollover, transfer, or convert your funds.
 Otherwise, you will incur a penalty.

 What happens if I make an error on my tax return?